Taboo

 Five months of quiet grief.

-But sometimes I wonder if it meant the same to her, or if I gave too much of myself too quickly and made it easier to walk away.
 When I tried to clear the misunderstanding, maybe I just couldn’t get the words right over text.
 Or maybe she was just seeing things differently than I was.
 We didn’t talk for months, and for the longest time, I didn’t know how to reach out.

 Comments are closed.